 Witnesses (as distinguished from the parties) who are employees of the University are expected to cooperate with and participate in the University's investigation and resolution process.
-Failure of such
+Failure of such witnesses to cooperate with and/or participate in the investigation or resolution process constitutes a violation of university policy and may result in the imposition of discipline against the uncooperative employee.
+Student witnesses and witnesses from outside the University community are encouraged to cooperate with university investigations and to share what they know about a complaint.

 Although in-person interviews for parties and all potential witnesses are preferred, circumstances may require witnesses to be interviewed remotely.
-Skype, Zoom, FaceTime, WebEx, or similar technologies may be used for witness interviews if the Investigator(s) determine that timeliness or efficiency dictate a need for remote interviewing.
+Skype, Zoom, FaceTime, WebEx, or similar technologies may be used for witness interviews if the Investigator determines that timeliness or efficiency dictate a need for remote interviewing.
 The University will take appropriate steps to reasonably ensure the security/privacy of remote interviews.

-Witnesses may also provide written statements in lieu of interviews or choose to respond to written questions, if deemed appropriate by the Investigator(s), though not preferred.
+Witnesses may also provide written statements in lieu of interviews or choose to respond to written questions, if deemed appropriate by the Investigator, though not preferred.
 If a witness submits a written statement but does not intend to be and is not present for cross examination at a hearing, their written statement may not be used as evidence.